sh123/codec2_talkie/README.md

   - For KISS encapsulated audio frames command above could be used, but instead of `cat` use https://pypi.org/project/kiss/

 # KISS command extensions
-KISS command extensions are used for radio module control and signal report events, command for radio control is defined as `0x10` and signal report command as `0x30`
+KISS command extensions are used for radio module control and signal report events, command for radio control is defined as `0x10` and signal report command as `0x30`.
+Radio modules/modems can implement these commands, so they will be controllable from the application and application will be able to show signal levels on S-meter.

 Payloads for commands are sent and expected as big endian and defined as:
 ```